Permissions

 Optional features

-Video, local discovery, or push-to-talk can justify extra access only when those features are explicit and visible.
+Video, push-to-talk or local discovery justify extra rights only when those features are visibly used.

 Timing matters as much as the permission itself

-Language matters too.
-“This device needs microphone access to send sound from the nursery” is clear.
-“Please grant access” is not.
-In a nursery context, permission copy is part of the trust model, not a cosmetic detail.
+The dialog text matters too.
+“This device needs microphone access to send sound from the nursery” is understandable.
+“Please grant access” without context is not enough.
+In a nursery, permissions should be taken seriously in the wording as well.

 Android and iOS differ, but the core question is the same